Chorro/prozzie/docs/cli/CLI.md

 `<installation dir>/share/prozzie/cli/prozzie-<cmd>.bash`.
 For example, `foo` subcommand would be `<installation dir>/share/prozzie/cli/prozzie-foo.bash`.
-This new CLI command has to provide a short guide of what does it do via `--shorthelp`, in order to be shown in `prozzie` help.
+This new CLI command has to provide a short guide of what does it do via `--shorthelp`, to be shown in `prozzie` help.
 Also, it will be provided with prozzie installation prefix with `PREFIX` environment variable.

 Beyond that, each prozzie CLI subcommand must provide treatment for it's